cloudwego/sonic-rs/README.md

 ### JSON LazyValue & Number & RawNumber

-If we need parse a JSON value as a raw string, we can use `LazyValue`.
+If we need to parse a JSON value as a raw string, we can use `LazyValue`.

-If we need parse a JSON number into a untyped type, we can use `Number`.
+If we need to parse a JSON number into an untyped type, we can use `Number`.

-If we need parse a JSON number ***without loss of precision***, we can use `RawNumber`.
+If we need to parse a JSON number ***without loss of precision***, we can use `RawNumber`.
 It likes `encoding/json.Number` in Golang, and can also be parsed from a JSON string.

 Detailed examples can be found in [raw_value.rs](examples/raw_value.rs) and [json_number.rs](examples/json_number.rs).

 ### Error handle

-Sonic's errors is follow as `serde-json` and have a display around the error position, examples in [handle_error.rs](examples/handle_error.rs).
+Sonic's errors are followed as `serde-json` and have a display around the error position, examples in [handle_error.rs](examples/handle_error.rs).

 ## FAQs

 ### About UTF-8

-By default, sonic-rs enable the UTF-8 validation, except the `xx_unchecked` APIs.
+By default, sonic-rs enable the UTF-8 validation, except for `xx_unchecked` APIs.

 ### About floating point precision